apsmir/custom_field_sql/README.md

 format: support %id% => id of the customized object.
 This may be id of issue or id of project

 **sql_search**
-Query must have field 'valie'.
+Query must have field 'value'.
 This field used be as field value.
 format: support multiply forms parameters.
 Parameters must be written in jquery.

 ----------------------